Massachusetts Legislature Passes Long-Awaited Non-Compete Law

 EMPLOYEES INCLUDED AND EXCLUDED

 The law includes independent contractors in the definition of “employee.”
-Further, it exempts the following from the law’s scope:
+Further, noncompetition agreements are unenforceable against the following categories of employees:

 - employees who are classified as non-exempt under the Fair Labor Standards Act,